 Battery life should always be the priority of power smartphone users.
 Get a smartphone with at least 4000mAh of battery capacity to sustain your daily usage.
 Other brands offer more than that and have the latest tech that allows quick charging.
 The charging brick that comes with the device lets you fully charge the smartphone in just over an hour.

-If you're going to use your mobile device for games, photography, or video conferences, you might need a bigger battery capacity, or you might as well bring a portable power bank if you're always in transit.
+If you're going to use your mobile device for games, photography, or video conferences, you might need a bigger battery capacity such as 5000mAh.
+Fortunately, this is the standard for most mid-range models nowadays.
+If you're always in transit, then having a portable power bank with you is always a good idea.

 Some brands have wireless charging or reverse charging capability to provide juice to other devices.
-Just keep in mind that wireless charging docks are generally sold separately.
+Just keep in mind that wireless charging docks are generally sold separately and can come at hefty prices depending on the brand.

 Others only have wired charging and it won't be much of a hassle if you are always close to a wall socket or devices that have USB ports.
 Whichever way you want to charge the smartphone is your choice but to be future-proof, choose a unit that has a Type-C USB slot.